 St. Paul's Steeple or Paul's Steeple is an English Country Dance.
-It was published by John Playford (website) in 1651 in The English Dancing Master.
+It was published by John Playford (website) in 1651 in The English Dancing Master, London.
 It was interpreted by Scott Pfitzinger (website) in about 2019.
 It is a proper Duple Minor dance.
 It is a USA dance.
 The minor set lasts 96 bars.
+It is in the key: D Minor.

 Spelled variously: "Pauls Steeple", "Paul's Steeple" and "St. Paul's Steeple".